hajdukd/docker-saltstack/README.md

 (*Tested Versions)

 ## Setup
-To start master and two minions run:
+To start master and minion run:

 `./bin/start.sh`

 Console output from instances is redirected to `./docker-compose.log` file.

-FYI: master and minions will be running in `debug` mode, to change that, modify `Dockerfiles`.
+FYI: In case you want master and minion running in `debug` mode, modify `Dockerfiles ENTRYPOINT` to:

+`ENTRYPOINT ["docker-entrypoint.sh", "debug"]`

-To log into master or minions run:
+To log in into master or minion run:

-`./bin/login-{master,minion1,minion2}.sh` with suffix matching specific instance.
+`./bin/login-{master,minion}.sh` with suffix matching specific instance.

 To validate the installation run below command from master:

 `salt '*' test.ping`

-Result should contain two minions.
+Result should contain two minions:

+- salt-master (as his own minion)
+- salt-minion (as a minion only)

+## Cluster configuration

+To change cluster configuration first take a look at setup of `./config` folders.

+To define roles which should be installed by minions (or any other extra static information), `grains` can be used.
+Keep in mind that those roles have to be correctly structured in `base, pillar, overrides`.
+Example of such roles are available under `base\samples`.
+Roles can be used to define for example services or packages that should be installed on a minion.

+All minions are by default configured to install yum repositories defined in `pillar\core\repositories` in case you need some specific ones.

+## Simplifications

+Master has a few aliases built in to make working with it easier:

+`alias base='cd /srv/salt/base`

+`alias pillar='cd /srv/salt/pillar`

+`alias overrides='cd /srv/salt/pillar/overrides`

+`alias saltlogs='cd /var/log/salt`

+Built in editing tools: `less`, `vim`.

+To apply all states on start modify master `Dockerfiles ENTRYPOINT` adding flag:

+`ENTRYPOINT ["docker-entrypoint.sh", "apply-on-start"]`

-## How to proceed
+## Learning

 You may take a look at this [Official Tutorial](https://docs.saltstack.com/en/latest/topics/tutorials/walkthrough.html#sending-the-first-commands).